Open-Systems-Pharmacology/Lactation-PBPK-model/README.md

 ### Repository Files

-Within this repository, we built a lactation model using an ondansetron pregnancy model pregnancy model [[1-2](#References)] as a template.
+Within this repository, we built a lactation PBPK model using an ondansetron pregnancy model [[1-2](#References)] as a template.
 This model is evaluated using in vivo concentration data from plasma and breast milk in lactating women.
 Predictions were based on a virtual lactating population we developed that included anatomic and physiological changes that occur after delivery.
 Details on model building and evaluation have been published previously [[3](#References)].

 This repository contains the MoBi<sup>®</sup> file with the lactation model structure (please note that this model is not correctly parameterized in terms of the postpartum anatomy and physiology).

-The postpartum/lactation anatomy and physiology is not integrated in the PK-Sim<sup>®</sup> database.
-Therefore a sqlite file with the anatomical and physiological parameters of postpartum individuals.
+The postpartum/lactation anatomy and physiology is not integrated in the official release of the PK-Sim<sup>®</sup> database.
+Therefore a `sqlite` file with the anatomical and physiological parameters of postpartum individuals is distributed within this repository.
 Both files can used for importing and running a postpartum population simulation in the traveling version of PK-Sim<sup>®</sup>.
+Please note that the `sqlite` file in this repository is only compatible with PK-Sim<sup>®</sup> version 9.1.

 ### Version Information